syncfusion-content/fileformat-docs/File-Formats/XlsIO/Improving-Performance.md

 'Do not use like below when an entire row/column or a number of rows/columns need to be formatted with common styles as it will affect performance

-worksheet.Range("4:8").CellStyle.Font.FontName = "Arial"
+'worksheet.Range("4:8").CellStyle.Font.FontName = "Arial"
-worksheet.Range("4:8").CellStyle.Font.Size = 10
+'worksheet.Range("4:8").CellStyle.Font.Size = 10

-worksheet.Range("A:L").CellStyle.Font.FontName = "Arial"
+'worksheet.Range("A:L").CellStyle.Font.FontName = "Arial"
-worksheet.Range("A:L").CellStyle.Font.Size = 10
+'worksheet.Range("A:L").CellStyle.Font.Size = 10

 'CellStyle property can be used only when one cell or a range of cells has to be formatted like below

-worksheet.Range("D2").CellStyle.Font.FontName = "Arial"
+'worksheet.Range("D2").CellStyle.Font.FontName = "Arial"
-worksheet.Range("A1:L2").CellStyle.Font.Size = 10
+'worksheet.Range("A1:L2").CellStyle.Font.Size = 10

 {% endhighlight %}